TerseTears/tyecon/README.md

               ~ convoked(3,9, interface = .))
 ```

 Which would return the result of each function as a dataframe column value.
-Storing the functions in lists or as anonymous functions would have quickly become rather verbose, especially when one needs to supply different arguments at different stages of a model-building script for instance.
-Consult `convoke` examples and the vignettes for further information on the facilities of `convoke`.
+Storing the functions in lists or as anonymous functions would have become
+rather verbose, for instance when one needs to supply different arguments at
+different stages of a model-building script.
+Consult `convoke` examples and the
+vignettes for further information on the facilities of `convoke`.

 ### `conflate`

-Another issue is when one tries to use multiple generic methods together, yet each method comes with additional possible arguments.
-The `conflate` function allows one to supply all said arguments in one place (useful in `purrr::map`, `dplyr::mutate`, etc.):
+Another issue is when one tries to use dissimilar generic methods together, yet
+each method comes with peripheral arguments.
+The `conflate` function allows one
+to supply all said arguments in one place (useful in `purrr::map`,
+`dplyr::mutate`, etc.):

 ```r
 glm.model <- glm(Sepal.Length ~ Sepal.Width, data = iris)